it-innovation/sam/doc/base.rst

 Objects
 -------

-.. function:: isObject(?Object)
+.. function:: isObject(Object object)
-.. function:: live(?Object)
+.. function:: live(Ref object)

    The object exists.
 This is true for all the initial objects and for any objects that may be created.
 This will be false for potential child objects that can never be created in the current configuration.

-.. function:: isRef(?Object)
+.. function:: isRef(Ref ref)

    This object is a reference type (it is passed by reference).

-.. function:: isConstant(?Object)
+.. function:: isConstant(Object object)

    This object is a constant type (it is passed by value).

-.. function:: isA(?Object, ?Type)
+.. function:: isA(Ref object, String type)

    The object has the given type.
 Note than an object may have multiple types, either because of inheritance or because of aggregation.

-.. function:: field(?Object, ?FieldName, ?Value)
+.. function:: field(Ref object, String fieldName, Object value)

    The object has a field called `FieldName` which may contain `Value`.

-.. function:: isPublic(?Object)
+.. function:: isPublic(Ref object)

    Marking an object as public means that references to it are not shown on the access graph.
 This is useful for objects that are widely accessible, to avoid